-Hey guys, Sven here and we are shipping up to Boston for the third instalment of 31 in 31!
-Over the next month, I will be taking a look at each team’s players to watch out for going into the 2018-19 fantasy hockey season: The 31 in 31 daily segment.
+Hey guys!
+Over the next month, I will be taking a look at each team’s players to watch out for going into the 2019-20 fantasy hockey season.
 This analysis features everything from surefire studs, to sleepers, to streamers, deeper league holds, even to rookie-eligible prospects that may make an appearance at some point this season.
 Please let me know if you guys enjoy this type of material!
 Reminder that the stat totals are from last season.
 Last year my previews went alphabetically, but this year we’re going to go division-by-division, starting with the top team.
 On our 17th stop on the 31 in 31 tour, we’re headed to Bean Town, home of the Eastern Conference Champion Bruins!
 The Bruins were one game away from hoisting Lord Stanley… Dang it, Gloria!
 That being said, this team had very little turnover from this past season to now, and should be primed for another great season in the extremely competitive Atlantic.